dotnet/runtime/docs/design/libraries/LibraryImportGenerator/UserTypeMarshallingV2.md

         public TNative ToUnmanaged(); // Can throw exceptions.

-        public void NotifyInvokeSucceeded(); // Optional.
+        public void OnInvoked(); // Optional.
 Should not throw exceptions.

         public void Free(); // Should not throw exceptions.
     }